 - In Kissama the safari starts off through the dirt road and then it goes into tracks through the savanna.
 Why is it different?
 After a while you notice that you are more in “off the beaten track” and then there’s no track at all!
 You are driving literally in the middle of the bush without the road and without tracks.
 We have never done this in any other national parks… IT WAS FUN!

-- When you find an interesting animal, let’s say a herd of elephants, though the herd goes away… In every other safari we did, if the animal hides or goes away, your bad luck.
+- When you find an interesting animal, let’s say a herd of elephants.
+When the herd goes away… in every other safari we did, if the animal hides or goes away, your bad luck.
 We can’t disturb the animals in any way, so let’s try to find another one.
 In Kissama, the driver goes wild and starts chasing and hunting down the herd so you can have a better look.
 This was rather unique.
 If the park gets bigger and with crowds, they will need to change to a more passive attitude.

 - The truck used in the safari is a huge truck, that is incredibly noisy.
 Besides being uncomfortable with the client it seemed to scare off some animals.
 They need to improve on this.